Saturday 21st June 2025

 14:40

-Dr Rachel Gow will present nutritional and psychological data from a community UK sample of children and adults with ADHD and neurodivergent conditions.
-The results present a range of nutritional insufficiencies in key nutrients which are deemed as brain-essential and well as a range of food intolerances within the clinical cohort.
+Dr Rachel Gow will present nutritional and psychological data from a community UK sample of children and adults with ADHD and neuro-divergent conditions.
+The results present a range of nutritional insufficiencies in key nutrients which are deemed as brain-essential as well as a range of food intolerances within the clinical cohort.

 15:05